SJean99/Nutrient-experiment-EW/README.md

 # Nutrient-experiment-EW
-Nutrient experiment with Microcystis and Naiadinium for Extreme Weather PhD experiment
+Nutrient experiment with Microcystis and Naiadinium for Extreme Weather PhD experiment.